-The last function under consideration, the advisory function, belongs to the substantive part of the previous logic between the promotional and coordination functions.
+Within the institutional logic referred to earlier, the last function under consideration, the advisory function, between the promotional and coordination functions.
 However, the small group of Offices (20.5%) that still mention this as one of the functions they perform are isolated from the operating logic just seen, whereby the functions with less of a political impact are shared by a wider range of bodies.
-In fact, the advisory function is a vestige of the historical process -still found at the lower levels of the State hierarchy- by which the national mechanisms for the advancement of women and gender equity were formed, when advisory functions were both a response to the difficulty of obtaining a legitimate field of action and a part of the strategy for securing this.14
+In fact, the advisory function is a vestige of the historical process -still found at the lower levels of the State hierarchy-by which the national mechanisms for the advancement of women and gender equity were formed, when advisory functions were both a response to the difficulty of obtaining a legitimate field of action and a part of the strategy for securing this.14